jlelong/LaTeX-Workshop-wiki/Snippets.md

 ### Selecting a whole section

 The current section along with all its subsections can be selected by calling the command `latex-workshop.select-section`.
-Repeated calls ends in expanding the selection in two ways:
+Repeated calls end in expanding the selection in two ways:

 - First, outer sections are selected
-- If there is not outer section, the selection is expanded upwards be selection the previous section.
+- If there is no outer section, the selection is expanded upwards by selecting the previous section.

 ### Promoting/demoting sectioning levels